Pleijel's theorem for Schr\"odinger operators: Introduction

 \subsection{Outline of the proof}

 The current paper expands on the methods from \cite{Cha2018}, \cite{ChaHelHof2018} and \cite{Len2019}.
 In \cite{Cha2018} and \cite{ChaHelHof2018}, the two main ideas were to first partition the potentials into layers to optimally control the size of nodal domains inside each layer, and use algebraic geometry to limit the number of nodal domains that cross from one layer to another.
 Choosing a suitable partition to balance both estimates gave the final result.
 However, this limited the scope of the proof to potentials which had a basis of eigenfunctions with a polynomial behaviour.
+It also used the fact that level sets of the potential were hyperspheres in order to apply the algebraic geometry tools.
+Therefore, we need to introduce new tools to study non-radial potentials.

-In \cite{Len2019}, one of the key ideas was to separate nodal domains depending on where the $L^2$-mass of the eigenfunction was distributed, and then show that the number of nodal domains which have a high $L^2$-mass close to the boundary was negligible.
+In \cite{Len2019}, one of the key ideas was to separate nodal domains depending on where the $L^2$-mass of the eigenfunction was distributed, and then to show that the number of nodal domains which have a high $L^2$-mass close to the boundary was negligible.

 In this paper, we combine the two methods in a novel way.
 Let $\Om$ be a nodal domain of some eigenfunction $f_\la$.
-We create a locally finite partition {of unity $\{A_i\}$} of $\mathbb{R}^d$, then we find at least one $i$ such that $||f_\la||_{L^2\left(\Om \cap \text{supp}(A_i)\right)}$ is comparable to $||f_\la A_i||_{L^2\left(\Om \cap \text{supp}(A_i)\right)}$.
+We create a locally finite partition of unity $\{A_i^2\}$ of $\mathbb{R}^d$, then we find at least one $i$ such that $||f_\la||_{L^2\left(\Om \cap \text{supp}(A_i)\right)}$ is comparable to $||f_\la A_i||_{L^2\left(\Om \cap \text{supp}(A_i)\right)}$.
 This will be done in sections \ref{conspos} and \ref{consneg}.
-It will allow us to use Faber-Krahn's inequality in an optimal way in each element of the partition.
+It will allow us to use {the Faber-Krahn} inequality in an optimal way in each element of the partition.
 This will be made more precise in section \ref{secPrelim}.
-By applying Faber-Krahn's inequality inside each region, we bound the total number of nodal domains by a main term which can be computed in terms of the Weyl asymptotics and an error term which can be bounded with suitable assumptions on $V$.
+By applying {the Faber-Krahn} inequality inside each region, we bound the total number of nodal domains by a main term which can be computed in terms of the Weyl asymptotics and an error term which can be bounded with suitable assumptions on $V$.
 This will be done in sections \ref{secpos} and \ref{secneg}.

 At this point, all that is left to do is to compare the nodal domain estimates to the eigenvalue counting function.
 For the sake of completeness, we made in both cases an explicit calculation for a lower bound of the counting function, using Dirichlet bracketing.
 This is done in sections \ref{weylpos} and \ref{weylneg}.